genenetwork/gn_server/doc/design.md

     {"retval" => 0, "progress" => 100, "token" => "8412ab517c6ef9c2f8b6dae3ed2a60cc"}

-and now retval should contain a UNIX error value (retval 145=running, retval 144=queued, all other non zero values are errors).
+and now retval should contain a UNIX error value (retval 144=queued, 145=running, 146=killed, all other non zero values are errors).

 After completion, to fetch the return data do